SirMengo/SirMengo/README.md

 ## Hello!
 My name is Mengo. 😎

 I'm a student and aspiring game developer! ✨
-Game development has been my dream and a passion of mine since a young age a.
+Game development has been my dream and a passion of mine since a young age.
 In my github page you will find my school projects and (eventually) my work related to game dev. 🎮

 ## More about me: